Guest Blog Post: Workshop Spotlights Automation Solutions for ATM Operators

 Focusing on ATM key management, Allen noted that all PIN pads on ATM devices require cryptographic keys for many purposes, and all of those need PIN encryption.
 Historically these keys were either manually loaded on the ATMs in person under dual control or managed through payment applications.
 If ATM operators transition to a dedicated cloud solution it removes many of the inefficiencies and costs associated with direct or host-driven ATM key management and eliminates dependence on payment applications to facilitate the process.

-The bottom line, Allen pointed out, is that with extremely flexible environments and scalability organisations will have a much more agile solution with a better return on investment and a far better total cost of ownership.
+The bottom line, Allen pointed out, is that with extremely flexible environments and scalability organizations will have a much more agile solution with a better return on investment and a far better total cost of ownership.
 VirtuCrypt, he said, gives operators a complete single device ATM and POS remote key loading solution, that is certification compliant, integrates with all major manufacturers, supports all key types, is easily scalable, and utilises easy-to-use APIs that support automation.
 Its future-friendly design allows for guarding against any form of redundancy.
 Its key management solution also allows operators who are moving to the cloud to Bring Your Own Key, giving Futurex customers full control over their cryptographic keys, which are useable anywhere in the world.

 In his closing remarks, Stanchion CEO, Steve Kirrage, said that many of the challenges the ATM industry is facing, has also created opportunities, as highlighted by the various speakers.
 For the industry to remain relevant, it must adapt and stay abreast of and anticipate trends, delivering solutions that match the way people – particularly the new generation – want to consume financial services.